MicrosoftLearning/mslearn-fabric/Instructions/Labs/10-ingest-notebooks.md

 This lab will take approximately **30** minutes to complete.

-For this experience, we'll build the code across multiple notebook code cells, which may not reflect how you will do it in your environment; however, it can be useful for debugging.
+For this experience, you'll build the code across multiple notebook code cells, which may not reflect how you will do it in your environment; however, it can be useful for debugging.

-Because we're also working with a sample dataset, the optimization doesn't reflect what you may see in production at scale; however, you can still see improvement and when every millisecond counts, optimization is key.
+Because you're also working with a sample dataset, the optimization doesn't reflect what you may see in production at scale; however, you can still see improvement and when every millisecond counts, optimization is key.

 > **Note**: You'll need a **Microsoft Fabric license** to complete this exercise.
 See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
 >